armory/docs/content/en/docs/installation/armory-operator/op-quickstart.md

  kubectl -n spinnaker-operator get pods
  ```

-The included manifest file is only for a very basic installation. {{< linkWithTitle "operator-config.md" >}} contains detailed manifest configuration options.
+The included manifest file is only for a very basic installation.
+{{< linkWithTitle "op-config-manifest.md" >}} contains detailed manifest configuration options.

 ### Kustomize patches option

-This example assumes you installed the Operator in the `spinnaker-operator` namespace and want to deploy Spinnaker to the `spinnaker-operator` namespace.
-Consult the {{< linkWithTitle "operator-config.md" >}} guide if you installed the Operator in `cluster` mode and want to use a different namespace.
+> This example assumes you deploy Spinnaker in the `spinnaker-operator` namespace.

+{{< include "armory-operator/how-kustomize-works.md" >}}

-You can find basic Kustomize patches in `/spinnaker-operator/deploy/spinnaker/kustomize`.
-You need to update the `version` and `persistentStorage` values in `config-patch.yml`.
-These included Kustomize patches are for a quick start only.
-See the {{< linkWithTitle "op-config-kustomize.md" >}} page for more information on using Kustomize patches.
+For this quick start, you can find basic patches in `/spinnaker-operator/deploy/spinnaker/kustomize`.
+Before you deploy Spinnaker, you need to update the `version` and `persistentStorage` values in `config-patch.yml`.

 The following example uses an AWS S3 bucket.
 You can find configuration for other storage types in the [Persistent Storage]({{< ref "persistent-storage" >}}) reference.